zaproxy/zaproxy-website/site/content/faq/what-versions-of-java-are-supported.md

 ---

 ZAP should be able to run with all/newer Java versions, but might require a minimum for certain ZAP versions:
-- ZAP 2.16.0 and later will require a minimum of Java 17
+- ZAP 2.16.0 and later requires a minimum of Java 17
 - ZAP 2.12.0 and later requires a minimum of Java 11
 - ZAP 2.7.0 and later requires a minimum of Java 8
 - ZAP 2.0.0 and later requires a minimum of Java 7